What metrics and KPIs do the experts use to measure UX effectiveness?

 TPI: Task Performance Indicator

 For each task, the user is presented with a task question via live chat.
 Once they have completed the task, they answer the question.
 The user is then asked how confident they are in their answer.
 The theory is that if a task has a TPI score of 40 (out of 100), it has major issues.
-If you measure again in six months and nothing has been changed, the score should again result in a TPI of 40.

 Is there just one single UX metric that can make my life easier?